JF235/JFF/examples/manifolds.md

 ## Basic Topology

 Consider a basketball.
 When it is inflated, its surface is a sphere.
-But when it is deflated its surface is still a *topological sphere*.
+But when it is deflated its surface *is still a topological sphere*.
 In fact, we could deform the sphere in any way we like and, as long as we do not tear it anywhere, it is still topologically a sphere.
-We say that all these shapes have the same topology but, since the distance between the points on the surface has changed, they have different geometries (see <a label="manifolds2" prefix="Fig.">).
+We say that all these shapes have the same *topology* but, since the distance between the points on the surface has changed, they have different *geometries* (see <a label="manifolds2" prefix="Fig.">).

 <figure src="manifolds2.png" size="width:70%" caption="Topological 2-spheres." label="manifolds2">

+At first sight the actual definition of a topology appears to have nothing to do with these notions.
+Only after much study does one begin to see why the following definition is reasonable.
+A **topology** $\tau$ on a set $X$ is a family of subsets of $X$, called *open* sets, satisfying the following.

+1. Arbitrary unions of open sets are open.
+2. Finite intersections of open sets are open.
+3. The empty set $∅$ and $X$ are both open.

+A topological space (or, simply, a space) is a set X endowed with a topology.

+**Example 3.1** Let $X$ be a finite set, and let $τ$ be the set of all subsets of $X$.
+This is called the **discrete topology** on $X$.

+A **neighborhood** of $p ∈ X$ is any open set containing $p$.
+If q lies in a neigh- borhood of $p$ we say that $q$ is **near** $p$.
+Topology is therefore sometimes called the study of nearness relations.
+A topology on $X$ is called **Hausdorff** if the points in every pair lie in disjoint neighborhoods or, more technically, if for every two points $p, q ∈ X$, there exist two disjoint open sets $U$ and $V$ such that $p ∈ U$ and $q ∈ V$.
+We will primarily be interested in Hausdorff topologies, because these coincide with our intuition that points are isolated objects; other sorts of topologies are generally considered to be pathological (at least by non-topologists).